ChenDelong1999/my-academic-website-2023/content/authors/admin/_index.md

     #   header: true

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'chendelong@hhu.edu.cn'
+email: 'delong.chen@connect.ust.hk'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
----

-Delong Chen (陈德龙) received the BSc degree of computer science from Hohai University, Nanjing, China in 2021.
-He is currently a research intern at [Xiaobing.AI](https://www.xiaoice.com/) with [Baoyuan Wang](https://sites.google.com/site/zjuwby/) (王宝元) and [Jianfeng Liu](https://www.linkedin.com/in/jianfeng-liu-9539897b/) (刘剑锋).
-Previously he interned at [MEGVII technology](https://en.megvii.com) during 2021-2022, and served as a research assistant at the [AIM Group](https://multimodality.group/) with [Prof. Fan Liu](https://multimodality.group/author/%E5%88%98%E5%87%A1/) (刘凡).
-He will start his Ph.D. study under the supervision of [Prof. Pascale Fung](https://pascale.home.ece.ust.hk/about.html) at HKUST in 2023 fall.
+Delong Chen (陈德龙) is now a first-year Ph.D. student at the Hong Kong University of Science and Technology (HKUST) under the supervision of [Prof. Pascale Fung](https://pascale.home.ece.ust.hk/about.html).
+He received the BSc degree of computer science from Hohai University (河海大学) in 2021, where he was advised by [Prof. Fan Liu](https://multimodality.group/author/%E5%88%98%E5%87%A1/) (刘凡) at the [AIM Group](https://multimodality.group/).
+He have two gap years doing long-term internship at [MEGVII technology](https://en.megvii.com) and [Xiaobing.AI](https://www.xiaoice.com/), respectively working on vision-language pretraining and multi-modal large language models with [Baoyuan Wang](https://sites.google.com/site/zjuwby/) (王宝元) and [Jianfeng Liu](https://www.linkedin.com/in/jianfeng-liu-9539897b/) (刘剑锋).
 {style="text-align: justify;"}

 💡 **Research interests**